irworkshop/accountability_datacleaning/R_campfin/README.md

-# contributions
+# campfin

+This folder contains the [R project](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) for collecting and cleaning state-level campaign finance records.

 The Accountability Project is an effort to cut across data silos and give journalists, policy professionals, activists, and the public at large a simple way to search across huge volumes of public data about people and organizations.

-This repository contains the code used to collected and clean **state-level public campaign contribution data**.

 ## Data

 Data is collected from the individual states.
-All data is public record, but not all data is easily accesible from the internet; some states deliver data on an individual basis in a hard disk format.
+All data is public record, but not all data is easily accesible from the internet; some states provided data in bulk downloads while others deliver them in hard copy after a FOIA request.

 ## Process

 We've are standardizing public data on a few key fields by thinking of each dataset row as a transaction.
-For each transaction there should be at least these 3 variables:
+For each transaction there should be (at least) 3 variables:

 1. All **parties** to a transaction
-2. The **date** of the contribution
+2. The **date** of the transaction
 3. The **amount** of money involved

 Data manipulation follows the [IRW data cleaning guide](accountability_datacleaning/IRW_guides/data_check_guide.md).